Enfield HMO licensing guide

 RentFig tracks every HMO licence renewal alongside gas safety, EICR, EPC, fire alarm tests and right-to-rent checks.
 Email reminders, audit trail, AI assistant on WhatsApp.
 Free for one property.

 Disclaimer: This page is an indicative guide based on publicly announced Enfield schemes and the Housing Act 2004 standard test.
 It is not legal advice.
-Council schemes change frequently — always confirm the current position with Enfield Council before letting or applying for a licence.
+Council schemes change frequently — always confirm the current position with London Borough of Enfield before letting or applying for a licence.